 Understanding this data is time series analysis.
 Suppose, RetaileR forecasts sales for the next six months, but due to unforeseen circumstances, the prediction for the second month goes off by 40%, there is a huge demand but the inventory is empty, and this puts the next four months into disarray.
 This may seem innocuous but, in certain industry sectors, inventory is stacked up to eight months in advance and so, accurate forecasts go a long way.

 There are a couple of ways to evaluate model performance.
-One way is to evaluate the AIC parameter for different models on the same training data, and the other is to compare the out of sample prediction accuracy.
-The caveat with AIC and AICc is that, they can only be compared within the same class of models, i.e., ETS or ARIMA, etc., comparing them across different models will lead to erroneous conclusions.
+One way is to evaluate the AIC parameter for different models on the same training data, and the other is to compare the out-of-sample prediction accuracy.
+The caveat with AIC and AICc is that they can only be compared within the same class of models, i.e., ETS or ARIMA, etc., comparing them across different models will lead to erroneous conclusions.

-The framework of making forecasts is provided by R, the challenge is to evaluate the best model for different combinations of input (from store, category, sub-category).
+The framework of making forecasts is provided by R, the challenge is to evaluate the best model for different combinations of input (from the store, category, sub-category).
 Each combination needs 5 different models, over different lag periods (1-12).
 For example, for a single Store + Category, 5 x 12 subsets are trained.
 So, for a chain having 5 stores, 20 categories (or 25 sub-categories) a maximum of (5 x 20(or 25) x 5 x 12 = 6000) models need to be trained (the combination of category and sub-category is ignored).
-Thus manual fine tuning is not quite practical.
+Thus manual fine-tuning is not quite practical.

 There are many approaches to forecasting.
 I include ARIMA, TBATS, Thetam, STL, and ETS and an ensemble of these models weighted by the performance on out-of-sample accuracy.
 Getting back to RetaileR, firstly an aggregate of the dataset at the monthly level for each combination (category/sub-category + chain + store) is made (this creates a list of aggregated tables in R).